 In-School Suspension - In-School Suspensions (ISS) are designed to allow students the opportunity to reflect on the misbehavior which caused the student to receive the suspension.
-During the inschool suspension a student will be secluded from his or her peers, and will be given a task to complete.
-The duration of the In-School Suspension will be determined by the Headmaster and will range from 1⁄2 day to two days.
+During the in-school suspension a student will be secluded from his or her peers, and will be given a task to complete.
+The duration of the In-School Suspension will be determined by the Head of School.
 The student may be required to complete an essay related to their misconduct, completing homework, restitution to the school, etc. Students will be required to complete their regularly scheduled daily assignments.
 All assignments will be completed in their entirety and submitted to the respective classroom teacher for grading.
 Following a suspension students are placed on extra-curricular probation for thirty days.

 Out-of-School Suspension - An Out-of-School Suspension (OSS) is time away from the school.
 Again our hope is that the student will use this time to reflect on the misbehavior.
 While suspended, students are not allowed on True North or any public school property, and to do so is considered trespassing.
-Out-of- School Suspensions will be considered unexcused absences, and the student will be required to make up on their own time all work from time missed.
+Out-of-School Suspensions will be considered unexcused absences, and the student will be required to make up on their own time all work from time missed.
 When returning, students will not be allowed to participate in extra-curricular activities for thirty days following the suspension.